-There will be one mid-semester exam and one final exam.
+There will be two mid-semester exams and one final exam.
 No calculators or computers may be used on exams.
 Exams are open-book, open-notes.
 Exams will include material from the lecture, the readings, homework, and laboratories.
+Questions you may have during a test will not be answered - most are just asking for hints.
+If you have a question about something on the tests, state your assumptions on the test paper when you answer the problem.